Code-Institute-Submissions/MihaiElisei-Player-vs.-Player/README.md

 * rgba(255, 255, 255, 0.5) - shadows;
 * #000 - borders and instructions text color;
 * green and red - form validation border.

+# 1.4 Images and Logo

+This website was created for academic purposes, all photos were searched and downloaded from [Giphy website](https://giphy.com/)

+# 1.5 Site Skeleton
+[Balsamiq](https://balsamiq.com/) was used to create wireframes of the website.
+This was very useful as it gives the template of the UI.
+Wireframes were designed for web browser and a mobile browser format: